 Reliability Analysis

 SCOPF will be run to identify unresolvable constraints in the Year 6 conditioned case.
 Loading on elements 60 kV and above will be monitored for P0, P1, P2-1, P3, P6-2 (where the initial condition is the loss of a 345/138-kV transformer), and P7 events.
 Per TPL-001-5.1, manual system adjustments following the first outage are allowed for P3 and P6 planning events.
 These system adjustments may include, but are not limited to, curtailment of DC tie flows, transmission configuration changes, and re-dispatch of generators, if feasible.
 For P0, P1, P2-1, and P7 events, DC tie curtailment will be utilized to resolve reliability criteria violations before proposing reliability projects.
 Furthermore, loading on BES elements and voltage violations on BES buses will be monitored for all other contingency events, including extreme events.
 CAPs will be developed per NERC and ERCOT reliability criteria.
+Both the minimum deliverability criteria and the maintenance outage reliability criteria will be implemented in the 2023 RTP reliability analysis.

 CAPs will be studied in collaboration with TPs to find solutions to constraints under different contingency events per TPL-001-5.1 and ERCOT Planning Guide Section 4.
 Following a contingency where non-consequential load shed is acceptable, ERCOT will conduct a load shed and cascading analysis to identify contingencies that have a severe impact on the ERCOT BES network.
 A severe impact includes, but is not limited to, 1) 300 MW or more load shed required to mitigate the impact of contingency; 2) non-convergence resulting from a system-wide voltage stability issue; or 3) cascading outages.
 When investigating the need for a transmission improvement project for these conditions, ERCOT may decide to not recommend a project based on the consideration of the likelihood and impact of the event occurrence and the cost and public impact of a transmission improvement project.

-Once all reliability projects have been identified (i.e. no unresolvable constraints remain) projects will be reevaluated to determine if each project is needed.
+Once all reliability projects have been identified (i.e., no unresolvable constraints remain) projects will be reevaluated to determine if each project is needed.
 The above analysis will be repeated for other cases described in the scope section of this document.

 Cascading Outage Analysis